 OHCA uses numerous vehicles to inform the public, legislators and the health care industry of important health care issues and trends.
-OHCA’s recently upgraded website now offers current information about the agency and its activities, access to complete OHCA reports and publications, Certificate of Need decisions, and hospital budget and utilization data.
+OHCA’s website offers current information about the agency and its activities, access to complete OHCA reports and publications, Certificate of Need decisions, and hospital budget and utilization data.
 The site also includes statutes, regulations, legal notices, relevant forms, and links to relevant national, federal, state, and organizational health care-related websites.
-The address is: www.ohca.state.ct.us.
+The address is: www.ct.gov/ohca.

-· In accordance with Section 19a-670, Conn.
-Gen. Statutes, OHCA’s Annual Report on the Financial Status of Connecticut’s Short-Term Acute Care Hospitals was published in June 2002.
+· In accordance with Section 19a-670, Connecticut General Statutes, OHCA’s Annual Report on the Financial Status of Connecticut’s Short Term Acute Care Hospitals was published in February 2004.

-· OHCA continues to prepare its own Affirmative Action Plan, which was submitted in February 2002, and approved in April.
-This plan complies with Conn.
-Gen. Statutes’ Secs.
+· OHCA continues to prepare its own Affirmative Action Plan, which was submitted in February 2004, and approved in April 2004.
+This plan complies with Connecticut General Statutes Secs.
 46a-70 through 46a-78.

 · OHCA continues to maintain a registry of health care facilities that have sought exemption from CON review in accordance with Sec.
-19a-639a, Conn.
-Gen. Statutes.
-Eligible facilities that fail to register annually remain subject to CON.
+19a-639a, Connecticut General Statutes.